A $q$-Queens Problem. III. Nonattacking Partial Queens: The Missing Proofs

 The total is $hk(\frac{7}{6}n^5+\frac{5}{6}n^3).$

-{\bf Case DD.} Here $k=2$ and $\{d/c,d'/c'\}=\{1/1,-1/1\}$.
+{\bf Case DD.} This case exists only when $k=2$.
+Here $\{d/c,d'/c'\}=\{1/1,-1/1\}$.
 We reduce the computation by symmetry, as in Type $\cU_{3\mathrm{b}}^2$, but here the symmetry in Figure~\ref{fig:square} is broken by having two pieces in one of the diagonals.
 Thus, we count the placements where $\pP_3$ is on one of the two main diagonals separately from the other placements.
 See Figure~\ref{fig:square3} for a visual representation.

 For $\pP_3$ at a point $(x,y)$ in the bottom triangle $y+1 \leq x \leq n-y$, the number of placements with $\pP_1$ and $\pP_2$ on the diagonal of slope $+1$ and $\pP_4$ on the diagonal of slope $-1$ through $(x,y)$ equals the number with $\pP_1$ and $\pP_2$ on the diagonal of slope $-1$ and $\pP_4$ on the diagonal of slope $+1$ through $(n+1-x,y)$, which is also in the bottom triangle.
 Therefore, if we double the number of the former kind we get the total number with $\pP_3$ in the bottom triangle.
 (Note that we are combining the counts of two different [but isomorphic] subspaces $\cU$.
 In particular, the configuration with all pieces in the same place is counted twice, but only once for each subspace.)
 Multiplying this by 4 for the four triangles, we have the number of configurations where $\pP_3$ is off the two main diagonals.
 To get the actual number note that when $(x,y)$ is in the bottom triangle, its positive diagonal has $n-x-y$ points and its negative diagonal has $x+y-1$ points.